Te Tuhi Café

 The Office for Disability Issues’ New Zealand Disability Strategy 2016–2026 states that disability is something that happens when people with impairments face barriers in society, and that is the reason why a non-disabling society is core to its vision.
 The strategy’s outcomes include that participation in community activities (for example sport, recreation, arts and culture) or just being present and belonging to our community is supported and valued.
 Similarly, the UN Convention on the Rights of People with Disabilities (CRPD), which New Zealand has ratified, holds that the opportunity to be employed in a job of one’s choice in an open, inclusive and accessible workplace is a basic right.

-We believe that the café is a prime opportunity for people with disabilities to learn new skills in a supportive environment, but also for them to be able to show society the value they bring to the community and to organisations who employ them.
-We believe that the café will become an example of how New Zealand can work towards its disability strategy and uphold its obligations under the CRPD.
+We believe that the café was a prime opportunity for people with disabilities to learn new skills in a supportive environment, but also for them to be able to show society the value they bring to the community and to organisations who employ them.
+We believe that the café stands today as an example of how New Zealand can work towards its disability strategy and uphold its obligations under the CRPD.

-Te Tuhi Café is a partnership between Te Tuhi, Rescare Homes Trust and the School of Psychology, providing a wraparound service and community support that ensures the long-term success of the project.
-MIT is supporting this work in 2024 with places on their Level 2 Certificate in Hospitality programme.
+Te Tuhi Café was a partnership between Te Tuhi, Rescare Homes Trust and the School of Psychology, which provided a wraparound service and community support that ensured the long-term success of the project.
+MIT supported this work in 2024 with places on their Level 2 Certificate in Hospitality programme.

-Te Tuhi provides the physical café space, located within a vibrant art gallery and community centre with foot traffic of up to 170,000 people per year.
-The building is fully accessible, and the café provides a great environment for people with disabilities to demonstrate their skills and the added value they bring to the workplace.
-Te Tuhi provides a welcoming community hub that is disability and child friendly, with a wide variety of community groups using the space.
+Te Tuhi provided the physical café space, located within a fully accessible vibrant art gallery and community centre with foot traffic of up to 170,000 people per year.
+The café provided a great environment for people with disabilities to demonstrate their skills and the added value they bring to the workplace.
+Te Tuhi provided a welcoming community hub that was, and remains, disability and child friendly, with a wide variety of community groups using the space.

 Rescare Homes Trust supports approximately 130 adults with intellectual disabilities in supported residential or vocational services to live great lives and achieve their dreams.
 Many of the people Rescare support are wanting employment, but face barriers to finding it.
 They require an environment in which they are supported to achieve their potential, and from where they can build work skills.